grimace87/Stitchy/README.md

   toolchain
 - Run `cargo install stitchy`

 That's it!
-The binary will be built from source and placed in the `.cargo` directory inside your home folder.
+The binary will be built from source and placed in the `.cargo/bin` directory inside your home folder.
 This should be available on your PATH if Cargo is installed correctly.